DonnaBallew/Sprint-Challenge--JavaScript/README.md

 A function is technically a method and all data passed to a function it is EXPLICITLY passed.
 A method is function too but it sets a parameter for an object (data is implicitly passed).
+A method can be used only on an array or object depending on what method it is.

 3. What is closure?

 Closure is used for inheritance.
 When nesting functions, child functions can access the parent scope.
+Anything outside of the function cannot use it (ex.
+Parent can't use the child functions).

 4. Describe the four rules of the 'this' keyword.